General Terms and Conditions

 3.4.
 The CL shall undertake to keep confidential any passwords and log-ins required for the use of the CN’s services.

 3.5.
 The CL shall keep an additional copy of all the data and information submitted to the CN to allow these to be reconstructed at any time in the event of damage or loss.

 3.6.
 The CL shall fulfil all of their cooperation obligations in a timely manner so as to not impede the CN in the provision of services.
 The CL shall ensure that the CN and/or third party assigned by the CN to provide services is given the necessary access to the CL’s premises.
 The CL is responsible for ensuring that all employees of their affiliated companies or contracted third parties cooperate to facilitate performance of the contract.

 3.7.
-If the CL does not fulfil their cooperation obligations by the agreed date or to the agreed extent, the services provided by the CN shall be deemed rendered as contractually agreed, potential limitations notwithstanding.
+If the CL does not fulfil their cooperation obligations by the agreed date or to the agreed extent, the services provided by the CN shall be deemed rendered as contractually agreed and in time, potential limitations notwithstanding.
 The schedules for the services to be provided by the CN shall be postponed to an appropriate extent.
 The CL shall remunerate the CN for any resulting additional expenditures and/or costs separately at the CN’s respective applicable rates.

 3.8.
 The CL shall ensure that their employees and any third parties for which the CL is accountable treat all facilities and technology used by the CN and any assets entrusted to the CL with care; the CL shall be liable to the CN for all damages.

 3.9.
 Unless otherwise agreed, all supplies and cooperation provided by the CL shall be free of charge.